backdrop-contrib/uc_addresses/README.md

 Ubercart Addresses address formats
 ---------------------
-Ubercart Addresses comes with it's own address formats that are build by using tokens, rather than the predefined set of variables Ubercart uses.
+Ubercart Addresses comes with its own address formats that are build by using tokens, rather than the predefined set of variables Ubercart uses.
 This way it's possible to add any extra address values to the address format.
 Only addresses used by Ubercart Addresses are